-From the Center of Disease Control we know that heart disease is the leading cause of death for both men and women.
+From the Centers for Disease Control and Prevention we know that heart disease is the leading cause of death for both men and women.
 Half of the deaths due to heart disease in 2006 were women.
 In 2010, heart disease will cost the United States $316.4 billion.
 This total includes the cost of health care services, medications and lost productivity.

 Risk Factors for Heart Health

 What can we do to help our hearts?
 There are controllable and uncontrollable risk factors for heart health.

 There are certain factors that affect heart health that we have no ability to control: